mostypc123/XediX/README.md

 > Before getting started, please check out our [contributing guidelines](https://github.com/mostypc123/XediX/blob/main/CONTRIBUTING.md).

 ### Security

-> [!NOTE]
-> This app is not something connected to the internet, you know what I mean, so I don't know what's the chance of a issue like that.

 For security concerns, please refer to our [SECURITY.md](https://github.com/mostypc123/XediX/blob/main/SECURITY.md).